FEDERAL CARVED MAHOGANY SIDEBOARD

 H: 56¼” W: 71¾” D: 22”

 Nancy McClelland’s Duncan Phyfe and the English Regency 1795-1830 (New York, 1939) pages 172 and 173 show sideboards attributed to Phyfe that exhibit related back splash (on page 172) and almost identical carved feet, Ionic capitals with paneled reserves above them and brass gallery (on page 173).
+A closely related sideboard to the example illustrated by McClelland, in the New York State Museum, is labeled by Michael Allison, one of Phyfe’s best known competitors.
 A high-post bed c.1815, descending in the family of Phyfe’s daughter, Eliza Phyfe Vail, has related waterleaf carving above the carved feet.1

-The outstanding quality of design, materials and carving in this example indicate the hand of a master such as Duncan Phyfe or Michael Allison.
+The outstanding quality of design, materials and carving of this Federal mahogany sideboard indicate the hand of a master such as Duncan Phyfe or Michael Allison.